canjs/can-construct/docs/construct.md

         }
     });

+You can supply a [can-construct::setup setup] method and/or a [can-construct::init init] method when extending `can-construct`.

 You can make instances of your object by calling your constructor function with the `new` keyword.
 When an object is created, the [can-construct::init init] method gets called (if you supplied one):